Pinckney Downie Bowles: Early years

 Pinckney D. Bowles was born in Edgefield County, South Carolina, to a wealthy plantation family.
+His parents were Isaac Bowles and Emily Holloway Bowles.

 He was educated at the South Carolina Military Academy, now known as The Citadel, in Charleston, South Carolina and at the University of Virginia.
 He studied law under Samuel McGowan at Abbeville, South Carolina.
 In 1859, Bowles moved to Alabama to practice law in Conecuh County.

 Military service

 In 1860, Bowles entered state militia service as the colonel of the 28th Alabama Militia.
 He also served as first lieutenant in the local Conecuh Guards, and was later promoted to its captain after the Civil War began.
 He and his men were sent to Florida, and then on to Virginia, there to join what became the Army of Northern Virginia.

 On May 2, 1861, while stationed in Yorktown, Virginia, Bowles was re-elected as a captain in the 4th Alabama Infantry Regiment.
 He fought in the Seven Days Battles in June and July 1862 around Richmond, Virginia, a series of battles that resulted in a significant setback for Union troops attempting to capture the capital of the Confederacy.
 In August 1862, shortly before the Second Battle of Bull Run, or the Battle of Second Manassas, Bowles was promoted to major.
 He was promoted to lieutenant colonel shortly after the Maryland Campaign, and days later to colonel.

 He was married, during the Civil War, at Sparta, Alabama, on February 24, 1863, to Alice Irene, daughter of Judge N. F. and Anna C. Stearns.
 They had three children, Catherine, Mary Ella and Minnalula.

-Bowles led the 4th Alabama at Fredericksburg, Chancellorsville, much of the Gettysburg Campaign, and during the Overland Campaign of 1864.
+Bowles led the 4th Alabama at Fredericksburg, Chancellorsville, much of the Gettysburg campaign, and during the Overland Campaign of 1864.
 He commanded Law's Brigade in the Army of Northern Virginia between June 3, 1864 and September 1864 while Law was recovering from wounds.
 In the last months of the war, he led a brigade of five regiments.
 Although some sources state he was finally commissioned as a brigadier general on April 2, 1865, in fact there is no record of any such promotion.
 While Bowles may have commanded a hastily organized brigade of two regiments (or perhaps the five regiments mentioned in earlier sources) and some reserves under Brigadier General James Walker during the Appomattox Campaign, and Allardice found no evidence that the reserve units were in Walker's division, this would not have required his promotion.

 Although Bowles often was engaged in heavy fighting and had his canteen shattered by a bullet at the Battle of First Bull Run and his cap shot from his hand at the Battle of Spotsylvania, he was never wounded during the war.